Easy As Cookies

 a tea towel sprinkled with powdered sugar

-While the cake bakes, lay out a clean tea towel that is a little larger than your cake pan.
+1. Lay out a clean, lint-free tea towel that is a little larger the pan.
 Dust it liberally with powdered sugar.
-You will roll up the cake in this towel, and it will absorb some of the steam as the cake cools.
-Do not use any towels that will shed lint.
+You will roll up the cake in this towel, which will absorb some of the steam as the cake cools.

 chocolate cake with parchment paper on top, inverted onto a tea towel

-Immediately turn the cake out onto the prepared tea towel.
+1. Immediately turn the hot cake out onto the prepared tea towel.

 a rubber spatula held against chocolate cake while parchment paper is being peeled off

-Carefully peel off the parchment paper.
-If the cake is sticking at all, use a rubber spatula to try to gently separate it from the paper.
+1. Carefully peel off the parchment paper.
+If the cake sticks at all, use a rubber spatula to gently separate it from the paper.

 chocolate cake rolled in a tea towel

-Pour half of the cream over the chocolate, then let set for 30 seconds to let the chocolate soften.
+• 1.
+Pour half of the hot cream over the chocolate, and let it rest for 30 seconds to let the chocolate soften.
 Begin to stir in small circles, starting at the center of the bowl, then spiral out to the edge.

-Continue stirring in spirals from the center to the edge of the bowl until everything is mixed.
+• 2.
+Continue stirring in spirals from the center to the edge (like a reverse whirlpool) until everything is mixed.

 Let the chocolate ganache rest at room temperature for about 30 minutes, until you roll the cake.
 If you wait longer than 30 minutes to assemble the cake, the ganache will be much thicker, and may not drizzle well unless you heat it again.